< Back to List

 Importance: 8/10

-This wisdom is different from that gained by hearing or inference because its object is particular.
+This wisdom differs from that gained by hearing or inference, because its object is unique.

 Click to read insights...